 In the Blue Exorcist anime, Rin is demonstrated to be capable of selectively incinerating clothes with his Hellfire without harming the wearer or other pieces of clothing on the wearer in the process.
 The first time he accidentally pulls this stunt, he leaves only the underwear on the two people involved - one of them being the local Ms. Fanservice.

 In The Familiar of Zero, Osmand takes every opportunity to sexually harass his Sexy Secretary Miss Longueville, which includes having his mouse Familiar look up her skirt and tell him what panties she's wearing, and using telekinesis to grope her.

 In Soul Eater, an evil Mummy pharaoh captures Liz and Patti with his prehensile bandages.
 When Death the Kid arrives, he finds the bandages stripping and molesting the girls, and they seemed to be on the verge of screaming in pleasure.

-Became canon for Hank Pym and Janet van Dyne, who have size-altering abilities (as Ant-Man/Giant Man and The Wasp, respectively).
-One issue after Marvel discarded the Comics Codeshowed◊ Janet writhing in pleasure, apparently all by herself, naked on her bed... only for a miniature, and equally naked, Hank to eventually emerge from the shadows between her legs and announce "Your turn."
+Became canon for Hank Pym and Janet van Dyne, who have size-altering abilities (as Ant Man/Giant Man and The Wasp, respectively).
+One issue after Marvel Comics discarded The Comics Codeshowed◊ Janet writhing in pleasure, apparently all by herself, naked on her bed... only for a miniature, and equally naked, Hank to eventually emerge from the shadows between her legs and announce "Your turn."